 Watch United Utilities video above for a tour of the Slow the Flow garden.

 Gardens play a vital role in managing the risk of surface water flooding, and FloodRe’s The Flood Resilient Garden will showcase how specially chosen landscaping and planting features can respond and adapt to heavy rainfall and surface water flooding.
-The project garden is due to be shown at Chelsea Flower Show 2024.
+The project garden was shown at Chelsea Flower Show 2024.

 Click here to find out more about FloodRe’s The Flood Resilient Garden.
 You can view The Flood Resilient Garden’s Instagram page here.